Contrast-Security-OSS/docs/content/user/apps/Route-coverage.md

 tags: "user UI applications route coverage exercised vulnerabilities" -->

+Learn more about Contrast's coverage of your application by viewing its findings for each route within it.

-View the amount of coverage Contrast is providing to your application with route coverage.
-The more you exercise different URLs, or "routes", the more Contrast can successfully Assess and Protect your application.
+> **Hint:** The more you exercise different routes, the more Contrast can successfully Assess and Protect your application.

 In application's **Overview** tab, view the number of **Routes Exercised** compared to the number of total routes in your application.

 <a href="assets/images/App-overview.png" rel="lightbox" title="View routes in your application Overview"><img class="thumbnail" src="assets/images/App-overview.png"/></a>

-Click on the figure, or navigate to the **Route Coverage** tab to view details for each route that Contrast has identified in the application.
+Click on the figure, or select the **Route Coverage** tab to view details for each route that Contrast has identified in the application.
 Each layer of the line chart represents routes that have been **discovered** by Contrast (but never exercised), **exercised** with Contrast, and exercised but **vulnerable**.
+Click on each layer to see how Contrast's findings have been updated each day.

 <a href="assets/images/App-route-coverage.png" rel="lightbox" title="View detailed coverage information for each route"><img class="thumbnail" src="assets/images/App-route-coverage.png"/></a>